PacktPublishing/Getting-Started-with-V-Programming/Chapter04/README.md

-# 4 Primitive data types in V
+# 4 Primitive data types

-Code reference for Chapter 4 *Primitive data types in V* from the book *Learn V Programming*, published by Packt
+Code reference for Chapter 4 *Primitive data types* from the book *Getting Started with V Programming*, published by Packt

 ## Author